ArtemKorneevGA/gtm-gear/README.md

 _Project is still in work the current version is 0.1_

  **Main scenarios 🔥:**
-- Get tags, triggers, variables, buit in variables, folder by API;
+- Get tags, triggers, variables, built in variables, folders by API;
 - Cache all data to reduce amount of requests;
 - Limit request rate to 25 by 100 seconds as its default limit for GTM API;
 - Update params you need;